-From the bridge, its about 40 minutes to Phang Nga Town and there are places to visit on the way such as Wat Suwan Kuha, a temple built in a cave, and Wat Manee Sri Mahathat, which is right by the road, featuring a huge black statue of a monk - I'll blog about this temple soon.
+From the bridge, its about 40 minutes to Phang Nga Town and there are places to visit on the way such as Wat Suwan Kuha, a temple built in a cave, and Wat Manee Sri Mahathat, which is right by the road, featuring a huge black statue of a revered monk.
 Just before Phang Nga town, there's a junction - the road goes straight to town and right towards Krabi, and this is also the way to Surat Thani and the east coast of Thailand.
 Less than 1km down this road is a PTT gasoline station on the right, and 2km later on the left is Dairy Hut Seafood.
 Easy to spot.

 It certainly looks like a newly opened restaurant - all very clean, freshly painted and with carefully tended grounds.
 And of course on January 1st it was quite full.
 A lot of cars parked and I was worried we'd not get a table!
 But it's bigger than it looks, and there's lots of outdoor (shaded) seating.
 Great location.
 Near the road, but it's not noisy, right next to a jungly mountain and a lake, and here's the view on the other side of the road...